MJHR89/my-slack-welcome-bot/README.md

 This sample app is a Welcome Bot that helps create, store and send friendly welcome messages when a user joins a channel.
-This is a step by step (branch by branch) version of the Welcome Bot app that you can find at github.com/slack-samples/deno-welcome-bot.
+This is a step by step (branch by branch) version of the Welcome Bot app for learning purposes.
+You can find the sample app at github.com/slack-samples/deno-welcome-bot.

 **Guide Outline**: